pingcap/tidb-dev-guide/src/understand-tidb/the-lifecycle-of-a-statement.md

 ## Executing the optimized plan

 The optimized plan is executed through [runStmt](https://github.com/pingcap/tidb/blob/30cf15a59db11c34ffe05fc926152a43327eaa61/session/session.go#L1750), which builds an [executor](https://github.com/pingcap/tidb/blob/30cf15a59db11c34ffe05fc926152a43327eaa61/executor/adapter.go#L319) from the plan and will return a record set or directly execute the statements in case no records will be returned, like `INSERT`/`UPDATE`/`DELETE` statements.
-Before returning the record set, the executor starts the execution by calling the Volcano inspired `Open()` API and the `Next()` api to retrieve the first chunk of data or execute the statement fully if no records are to be returned.
+Before returning the record set, the executor starts the execution by calling the Volcano inspired `Open()` API and the `Next()` API to retrieve the first chunk of data or execute the statement fully if no records are to be returned.

 The executors are often including coprocessors as seen above, where tasks can be seen as stream processors and can be parallelized and delegated to storage nodes (TiKV/TiFlash).